theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

             ![Step4](../../assets/figures/basespace_fetch/step4.png){width="50%"}

-    #### Step 2: Install the BaseSpace Command Line Tool To Get The Access Token And API Server Address
+    #### Step 2: Install the BaseSpace Command-Line Tool To Get The Access Token And API Server Address
     ??? toggle "Click for more information"

         1. Open the "Terminal" app in the right side-bar of the Terra dashboard